rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Note on publication statement: <CITE>Samuel Green was located in Cambridge, Mass., from 1660 to 1672</CITE>
 >>(*Comment*: The manufacturer is assumed to be also functioning as the publisher; see [5.2.335.1](/DCRMR/ppdm/Publication-statement/#5.2.335.1).
 Example formatted with ISBD punctuation for clarity)

-<a name="5.24.32.5">5.24.32.5</a> **Place of publication supplied place based on address or sign**.
+<a name="5.24.32.5">5.24.32.5</a> **Place of publication supplied based on address or sign**.
 Make a Note on publication statement to justify a supplied [Place of publication](/DCRMR/ppdm/Place-of-publication/) based on a sign or address if the reason is not evident from the rest of the description and if considered important (see [5.21.38.1](/DCRMR/ppdm/Place-of-publication/#5.21.38.1)).

 <a name="5.24.32.6">5.24.32.6</a> **Transposition of place names in more than one language or script**.
 Always make a Note on publication statement if the [Place of publication](/DCRMR/ppdm/Place-of-publication/) appears in more than one language or script to indicate the original position on the source of any transposed elements (see [5.21.39.1](/DCRMR/ppdm/Place-of-publication/#5.21.39.1) and [Parallel place of publication, 5.215.3.2](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.3.2)).